 US Rhodes Scholars for 2021 include UM student

-During her four years as an undergraduate student at the University of Michigan, Amytess Girgis has done work on campus advocacy, community organizing and legal advocacy in immigrant communities in between her studies.
+During her four years as an undergraduate student at the University of Michigan, Amytess Girgis has worked on campus parity issues , community organizing and legal advocacy in immigrant communities in between her studies.

 Next year, she will be among the 32 Americans named Rhodes Scholars for 2021.

 The oldest and prestigious international award comes with a scholarship to attend the University of Oxford in England, ranked the No. 1 university in the world in some global rankings.
 The award brings together leaders from around the globe "who are impatient with the way things are and have the courage to act," according to the Rhodes Trust website.